GabrielZelva/spanish-present-tense-seacher/README.md

     - Users may customise the analysis to a really advanced degree.

 - [Spanish Future Tense Searcher](https://swlbj4-gabriel-p0.shinyapps.io/Buscador_de_futuros_interactivo/)
     - Works in the same way as this program, just for the future tenses.

+## Contact:
+If you have any questions or problems, feel free to contact me at:

+GabrielPisvejc@protonmail.com